 Every connection between 'Camp Cretaceous' and 'Jurassic Park' and 'Jurassic World'

-With the end of the Jurassic World movie trilogy and the end of the Jurassic World: Camp Cretaceous series, SYFY WIRE points out some of the big connection points you may have missed.
+With the end of the Jurassic World movie trilogy and the Jurassic World: Camp Cretaceous series, we point out some of the big connection points you may have missed.

 In September 2020, the animated series Jurassic World: Camp Cretaceous debuted on Netflix as an family-viewing, canon story that would run parallel to the new trilogy of big screen Jurassic World movies.
 After five seasons of kids in danger and dinosaurs run amuck, Camp Cretaceous dropped it's final season recently with a season finale visual that solidified the show's connection to the movies.